Rafidah Aziz: Political career

 Rafidah was an active member in the Malaysian political scene, having previously been appointed as a Member of the Malaysian Parliament.
 She was appointed as Senator in 1974 and resigned to contest in the General Elections in 1978.
 She served as Member of Parliament in the Selayang Constituency (from 1978 to 1982) and Kuala Kangsar Constituency (from 1982 to 2013).
 She served in the UMNO Supreme Council for 38 years since winning a seat in the council in 1975.
-She is Malaysia's longest-serving Prime Minister, having served in that capacity from 1987 to 2018.
-Previously, she also hold the portfolio of Minister of Public Enterprises from 1980 to 1987 and Minister of Finance from 1977 to 1980.
+She is Malaysia's longest-serving Trade Minister, having served in that capacity from 1987 to 2008.
+Previously, she also hold the portfolio of Minister of Public Enterprises from 1980 to 1987 and Deputy Minister of Finance from 1977 to 1980.
 In 1976, she was appointed as Parliamentary Secretary in the Ministry of Public Enterprises.

 Rafidah was the head of United Malays National Organisation's Woman Wing (Wanita UMNO in Malay) from 1999 to 2009, before losing out in the 2009 UMNO General Assembly election to Shahrizat Abdul Jalil after seeking re-election for another term.
 She is holding the title of the longest serving woman MP in Malaysia from 1978 to 2013 for 35 years.

 In 2006, Rafidah was accused of corruption related to the issuance of Approved Permits (AP) for importing foreign vehicles by former Prime Minister Mahathir Mohamad in his series of criticisms against the Government of Malaysia.
 Mahathir had also criticised then Prime Minister Abdullah Ahmad Badawi's handling of the Approved Permits (AP) issue, expressing his surprise that Rafidah was still retained as a Cabinet member although two people on the list of persons issued with highest number of APs were linked to her.

 In March 2008, following the general election held in that month, Rafidah was dropped from cabinet, despite winning her parliamentary seat when other ministers had lost theirs.
 After thirty-two years in government service, and twenty years as a minister, she described herself as being "blessed and content."
 When asked if she was saddened, she said that she wished Prime Minister Abdullah Ahmad Badawi had told her earlier on not to contest the election.

 In 2018, she was fired from UMNO ahead of the 2018 general election which saw the failure of the party and BN to maintain the power as a ruling government for the first time in history.